thma/WhyHaskellMatters/README.md

   | otherwise      = filter pred xs
 ```

-I think the `[]` case is obvious.
+The `[]` case is obvious.
 To understand the `(x:xs)` case we have to know that in addition to simple matching of the type constructors
 we can also use *pattern guards* to perform additional testing on the input data.
 In this case we compute `pred x` if it evaluates to `True`, `x` is a match and will be cons'ed with the result of
 `filter pred xs`.